-Required Release Forms - Two waivers are required to participate in the JPP.
+Two forms are required to participate in an event as a JPP entrant.
 These are:

-- Minor's Assumption of Risk Acknowledgment - Waiver and Release of Liability and Indemnity Agreement for Minors in Restricted Areas, Driving or Riding
+- JPP Minor's Assumption of Risk Acknowledgment (example presented on page 173.) - Waiver and Release of Liability and Indemnity Agreement for Minors in Restricted Areas, Driving or Riding (example presented on page 171.)